shahidcc/myAlbums/README.md

 5. Visual Source Code or Atom

 To run debug build on simulator:
 1. From app folder, run:  npm install
+   It will download and install all dependencies including 3rd-party libraries and tools.
 2. Run:  react-native run-android